kodetroll/rptr-ctrl-pi/README.md

 SETTING UP THE CW ID
 ----------------
+To program the CW ID callsign, simply change the value of DEFAULT_CALLSIGN as defined in the source header.
+All conversion to 'Elements' is taken care of automagically.
+For historical reasons, the old way of programming the CWID was:
-To program the CW ID callsign, you must map the dah/dit/spaces of your call to 'elements' in an 'int array'.
+You must map the dah/dit/spaces of your call to 'elements' in an 'int array'.
 The values of the 'elements' represent a combination of the duration of the CW ID TONE and KEY.
 A DAH element is represented by a value of '3', a DIT element is represented by a value of '1' and a SPACE element is represented by '0'.
 These values are chosen to indicate the relative length of the element, with the length of the dit and space being set the same.
 If an an element value is greater than zero, then the specified GPIO ID pin is active (H) and if the element value is zero, then the specified GPIO ID pin is (L).
 This can be used to key an off board tone generator gated into the repeater audio path.

 For example, the call 'N0S' would be DAH DIT, SPACE, DAH DAH DAH DAH DAH, SPACE, DAH DAH DAH.
 Represented as 'elements' this would be: